 If you or a loved one has been the victim of a crime, you’ve been through a physically and emotionally draining experience.
 It can also be a financial drain with possible medical procedures, physical rehabilitation, lost wages, or property damages.
 Of course, the court can order the convicted criminal to pay for the victim’s medical costs, but this often isn’t enforced or limitations may be placed on damages.
 That’s when you might want to consider filing a civil suit with the help of an attorney in San Diego.

 Protect your rights.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 Unlike criminal cases where a prosecutor will bring charges against the defendant, victims are in charge of initiating a civil suit against the defendant since the state is not involved in this type of legal proceeding.
 A civil case does not set out to prove whether the defendant is innocent or guilty, but rather whether the defendant owes the victim damages to cover expenses or pain and suffering.
 For example, if the defendant committed a hit and run which left the victim injured, the victim could take the defendant to civil court to receive compensation for medical expenses and pain and suffering.
 Criminal cases hold the defendant accountable for the crime he has committed against society, but civil cases hold him accountable for the crime he has committed against the victim.

 Defendants do not receive the same rights in criminal and civil courts.
 For example, defendants are given an attorney in criminal cases if they cannot afford to hire one on their own, but this is not the case in civil court.
 Defendants also do not have the same right to a trial by jury in a civil court.
 Many civil cases are decided by the presiding judge, not a jury of your peers.